neelsoumya/special_topics_unconventional_AI/README.md

 https://www.youtube.com/watch?v=DeVjXINr5Wk

-Book on writing (please contact me for a copy)
+Book on writing (please contact me to borrow a copy; also available from the library digitally)

 `How to Write a Lot: A Practical Guide to Productive Academic Writing` by Paul J Silvia